Journalist and Lecturer, Boston University and MIT Sloan

 As a Globe staff writer, Springer reported on the Boston Marathon bombings for the Globe and shared in the paper’s 2014 Pulitzer Prize for that coverage.
 Her stories on the Celtics and the NBA, as well as the larger sports world, earned national awards for investigative journalism, breaking news and feature writing.
 Her radio storytelling for NPR and NPR affiliate WBUR won national awards for sports reporting and narrative sports features.

-Springer wrote a chapter about the 1936 Berlin Olympics for the New York Times best seller “Upon Further Review: The Greatest What-Ifs in Sports History” (2018, Hachette Books/Twelve).
+Springer wrote about the 1936 Berlin Olympics for The New York Times best seller “Upon Further Review: The Greatest What-Ifs in Sports History” (2018, Hachette Books/Twelve).
 She also contributed to the essay collection “Our Boston: Writers Celebrate the City They Love” (2013, Houghton Mifflin Harcourt).
-In addition to writing and working in public radio, she teaches sports journalism at Boston University.

 In collaboration with colleagues at MIT Sloan, she co-authored a business case study entitled, "The National Women's Soccer League and Commissioner Lisa Baird: Navigating Uncertainty, Building for the Future" (2021, MIT Sloan School of Management).
 She holds an AB from Harvard and an MBA from Boston University, where she pursued dual concentrations in Leadership & Organizational Transformation and Strategy.